spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 ### Merging (concatenating runs)

-To analyse the data as one file, the six runs need to be merged.
+To analyse the data as one file, the two runs need to be merged.
 To do this, select "Merging" from "SPM -- M/EEG -- Preprocessing -- Merging", select "File Names", "specify", and select the 2 file names `befdspmeeg_run_01_sss.mat` and `befdspmeeg_run_02_sss.mat`.
 If you were to run this stage now, the